COVID-19 information and how to get ready for Summer and Fall 2021

 Now, Santana focuses on the areas of mental health and substance abuse at her internship in the Bristol Women’s Center.
 As a survivor of domestic violence and substance abuse, Santana wants to use her experience to empower others in the community.

-Santana will graduate on June 1 with an associate degree in human services.
+Santana graduated from Bristol with an associate degree in human services.
 She hopes to transfer to Bridgewater State University, with the goal of becoming a social worker.
 Citing her four children as her inspiration, Santana is looking forward to the future and all of its possibilities.